 Milan, April 5th 1827 – October 25th 1889, Ecouen

-Henry Robecchi is the father in law of Charles Edouard Frere who married his daughter Giulia Augustina Maria Robecchi.
+Robecchi is the father-in-law of Charles Edouard Frère who married his daughter, Giulia Augustina Maria Robecchi.
 Henry and Giulia Robecchi are buried in the Frère family grave (father and son).